redbuilding/fashionllama/README.md

-# FashionLlama: An app demonstrating Ollama tool-calling with Llama 3.1 8B
+# 🌦️👗👕 FashionLlama

-This application provides real-time weather information for any city using WeatherAPI.com and also features a fashion consultant agent by utilizing Ollama with function calling.
+This application uses Ollama and local model Llama 3.1 8B to provide real-time weather information and fashion advice using an AI agent.
+The app demonstrates use of Ollama function calling to use WeatherAPI.com.
 It recommends appropriate, family-friendly clothing based on current weather conditions.

 ## Features